2025 F1 driver line-ups: latest rumours, confirmed seats & contract news

 Ocon’s recruitment alongside Bearman now shows a balance between youth and experience for the American outfit.
 The Frenchman has made a name for himself as a fierce competitor, unafraid to go toe-to-toe with rivals – occasionally coming to on-track blows.

-He also has results to back up the reputation: Ocon emerged victorious from a chaotic 2021 Hungarian GP for his single race victory, and has two additional podiums to his name.
+He also has results to back up the reputation: Ocon emerged victorious from a chaotic 2021 Hungarian GP for his single race victory, and has three additional podiums to his name.

 Despite being teamed at Enstone with illustrious team-mates such as Fernando Alonso and Daniel Ricciardo, he is the last person since Kimi Räikkönen in 2013 to win a race for the squad.